szymor/anarch/README.md

 This game got some attention on 4chan: [1](https://archive.li/Yzcwt), [2](https://archive.li/xY4ia), [3](https://archive.li/tFWrL).

+The game was kindly translated to Lojban by Mouseborg! :) Thousand times thank you <3 [Here](https://codeberg.org/Mouseborg/Anarch-Lojban-Localization) is the repo.

 - [why this game is special](#why-this-game-is-special)
 - [stats and comparisons (for version 1.0)](#stats-and-comparisons-for-version-1-0)
 - [compiling](#compiling)